joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/05/14/dining/freezable-grillable-party-worthy.html

 **Medical Plane Crashes in New Mexico, Killing All 4 People Aboard**\
 `The plane was traveling from Roswell to Sierra Blanca Regional Airport, a trip of less than 30 minutes.
-The cause of the crash was not known, officials said.`\
+Firefighters were working to contain a blaze associated with the crash, officials said.`\
 https://www.nytimes.com/2026/05/14/us/medical-plane-crash-new-mexico-four-dead.html